KirillTsyganov/KirillTsyganov/README.md

-- 👋 Hi, I’m @KirillTsyganov
+- 👋 Hi, I’m Kirill Tsyganov
 - 👀 I’m interested in Tech, Data and Science - does it make me ML Engineer?
 - 🌱 I’m currently learning to prioritise a million projects and hobbies of mine